 The parameter dependencies of the specific flux $E_\nu(r)$ emergent from an exponential atmosphere can be written explicitly only in the low-density limit.
 That limit may not always apply, so we do not give the explicit form here.

 In calculating $\rho$ and $T$ as part of determining $E_\nu(r)$ or $F_\nu(r)$, we adopt a mean mass per particle of

 (\citealt{meier}, \S 9.3.1.1) where $m_p$ is the proton mass.
-That expression is appropriate for gas which is completely ionized in H and He but in which metals range from neutral to fully ionized.
-For our chosen parameters, $\mu_p = 0.614 m_p$.
+That expression is appropriate for gas that is completely ionized in H and He but in which metals range from neutral to fully ionized.
+For the parameters given above, $\mu_p = 0.614 m_p$.